-- Focus on writing in depth guides that talks about everything a reader needs to know for that query (this will also increase their dwell time on site).
+- Focus on writing in-depth guides that talk about everything a reader needs to know for that query (this will also increase their dwell time on site).

 2) Improve your CTR

-Since Rankbrain learns what users prefer in a search results page, it pays close attention to organic click-through rate of your title tags and article headlines.
+Since Rankbrain learns what users prefer on a search results page, it pays close attention to the organic click-through rate of your title tags and article headlines.

 If you’ve better click-through rates (more people clicking on your site in the SERPs) than a competitor it clearly means more people are interested in your content (which means it is better than the ones out-performing you in the SERPs).

-Tips to improve CTR of your title tags:
+Tips to improve the CTR of your title tags: